-- Transition date - Transfer of City's share of operating and reserve funds - Retention of funds by County until final account reconciliation - Transfer to City of a share of the spare parts inventory - Transfer to City of plans, assessment/benefit database, and inventory of street and safety lights - Pending Service Request information related to street lights - Pending lawsuit/claim information related to street lights - How joint City/County facilities will be operated

-• Forwarding of Service Requests to City after detachment
+- Transition date - Transfer of City's share of operating and reserve funds - Retention of funds by County until final account reconciliation - Transfer to City of a share of the spare parts inventory - Transfer to City of plans, assessment/benefit database, and inventory of street and safety lights - Pending Service Request information related to street lights - Pending lawsuit/claim information related to street lights - How joint City/County facilities will be operated - Forwarding of Service Requests to City after detachment

-It is anticipated that a transition agreement acceptable to both parties will be executed prior to the effective date of the City of Elk Grove's detachment from CSA1, and that this new agreement will replace the current maintenance and operations agreement.
+It is anticipated that a transition agreement acceptable to both parties will be executed prior to the effective date of the City of Citrus Heights's detachment from CSA No. 1.

 SMUD does not oppose the detachment.
-They responded that staff from CSA1, the City of Elk Grove, and SMUD have met to discuss the transfer of lighting from CSA1 to the City.
+They responded that staff from CSA No. 1, the City of Citrus Heights, and SMUD have met to discuss the transfer of lighting from CSA No. 1 to the City.
 SMUD raised several issues related to billing and continuity of service for the lighting.
 All parties agreed in concept to the following procedures:

-- The City and CSA1 will first agree on the number and type of facilities to be transferred to the City before SMUD is contacted.
+- The City and CSA No. 1 will first agree on the number and type of facilities to be transferred to the City before SMUD is contacted.
 Once both parties agree on the number and type of facilities to be transferred, both parties will provide in writing to SMUD one detailed list of the number and type of facilities to be transferred. - SMUD will not perform any rebilling for discrepancies discovered in the number or type of facilities as a result of the audit currently being performed by the parties.
-Any discrepancies discovered will be corrected on the effective date of service transfer from CSA1 to the City. - The transfer date for the split must correspond to SMUD's billing cycle for streetlights (Cycle 13), which is approximately the third full week of each month.
+Any discrepancies discovered will be corrected on the effective date of service transfer from CSA No. 1 to the City. - The transfer date for the split must correspond to SMUD's billing cycle for streetlights (Cycle 13), which is approximately the third full week of each month.

 SMUD's billing system is not able to prorate bills to accommodate any other date.
 SMUD understands the parties may want to transfer service on a different date.
-SMUD asks that both parties agree to any necessary billing adjustments on their own, so that payment to SMUD is not impacted by the transfer date chosen by the parties. - The City and CSA1 will make full payment to SMUD for the bills associated with the accounts in each party's name.
+SMUD asks that both parties agree to any necessary billing adjustments on their own, so that payment to SMUD is not impacted by the transfer date chosen by the parties.

+- The City and CSA No. 1 will make full payment to SMUD for the bills associated with the accounts in each party's name.
 This is very important, as SMUD should not be put in the position of disconnecting lighting due to potential disagreements that may surface between the parties during the process of transferring the service from one party to another.
-The parties will settle any proration of monies owed or due to either party separately. - SMUD will need a minimum of 60 days from the final approval and agreements between the City and CSA1 to process the transfer.
+The parties will settle any proration of monies owed or due to either party separately. - SMUD will need a minimum of 60 days from the final approval and agreements between the City and CSA No. 1 to process the transfer.